nus-cs2103-AY2223S2/ip/docs/README.md

 All tasks which contains the given keyword will be shown

 ### Sort
-The list of tasks can be sorted in alphabetical order
+The list of tasks can be sorted by task completeness, then alphabetical order

 ### Save a task
 Tasks added to the list can be stored and loaded when the program starts